 -

-Where sewer and lateral pipes are dug up, asphalt, curb, gutters, driveway aprons, and grass will be removed and then restored upon completion of the project.
+Construction is expected to have minimal impact on the existing pavement.
+Where new site entrances are installed, asphalt, curb, gutters, driveway aprons, and grass will be removed and then restored upon completion of the project.

 -